Free Nursing Tool

 Is a high BMI always unhealthy?

-What’s a healthy BMI?
+What is a healthy BMI?

-For most adults, 18.5 – 24.9 is considered healthy.
+For most adults, a BMI between 18.5 and 24.9 is generally considered healthy.

 Should I lose weight if my BMI is over 25?

-📚 References
+References

 1. World Health Organization — Obesity and overweight